What is “Japanese?”

 All verbal expressions will have a similar distribution of variability based on speech register, making the question of “how do you say this in Japanese?” impossible to answer without at least clarifying who one is talking to.

-Japanese learners are often exposed to polite speech (teineigo 丁寧語 ) first as it is the speech register one uses to people in general who are not your close friends.
-The basic form of any phrase, though, come from plain speech (jōtaigo 常体語), and so how to conjugate from plain speech to polite speech will be discussed at the same time once we learn about things that conjugate.
+Japanese learners are often exposed to polite speech (teineigo 丁寧語 ) first, as it is the speech register one uses to people in general who are not your close friends.
+The basic form of any phrase, though, comes from plain speech (jōtaigo 常体語), which is why how to conjugate from plain speech to polite speech will be discussed at the same time once we learn about things that conjugate.

-Terminology Note: Speech registers are generally known by their names with exception to “plain speech,” which is often colloquially referred to by kihonkei 基本形 (basic form) or futsū tai 普通体 (direct style).
+Terminology Note: Speech registers are generally known by their names with exception to “plain speech,” which is often referred to by kihonkei 基本形 (basic form) or futsūtai 普通体 (direct style).

-There are 12 unique parts of speech in Japanese that are either independent words (jiritsugo 自立語) or ancillary words (fuzokugo 付属語).
-Independent words are those that can stand alone.
-Ancillary words, however, are those that cannot stand alone.
+There are 12 unique parts of speech in Japanese that fall under two categories: independent words (jiritsugo 自立語) or ancillary words (fuzokugo 付属語).
+Independent words are words that can stand alone, whereas ancillary words are words that cannot stand alone.
 Parts of speech can be categorized as either one or the other as well as by their ability or lack thereof to conjugate.

 • Independent Words (Jiritsugo 自立語)